acrilique/TempoTest/README.md

 `git clone --recurse-submodules https://github.com/acrilique/TempoTest.git`

-To build this, you will need to install the GTK4 development libraries.
+To build this, you will need to install pkg-config and the GTK4 development libraries.
 If they're not installed, the `cmake ..` command will fail with an error message.
-To install them, use one of the following commands:
+If you're on Linux, use one of the following commands to install them:

 Ubuntu:
 ```
-sudo apt install libgtk-4-dev
+sudo apt install pkg-config libgtk-4-dev
 ```
 Fedora:
 ```
-sudo dnf install gtk4-devel
+sudo dnf install pkg-config gtk4-devel
 ```
 OpenSUSE:
 ```
-sudo zypper install gtk4-devel
+sudo zypper install pkg-config gtk4-devel
 ```

 After that, go to the TempoTest directory, make a build directory, run cmake and then make: